 Firm partner Nick Carlin represents firm client on behalf of a nationwide class against Facebook and Cambridge Analytica on behalf of Facebook users affected by the data breach revealed by Cambridge Analytica co-founder Christopher Wylie on March 17th, 2018.
 Facebook now admits that Cambridge Analytica harvested and processed over 87 million American Facebook users’ private and sensitive information without user consent with the intent to use the data to manipulate the American public in elections.
 The complaint alleges among other things that Cambridge Analytica engaged in racketeering activities under the RICO statute.
 For more information, read news about the complaint and contact us.

-Firm is investigating allegations of Labor Code violations against the Hanlees Auto Group.
+Firm launched a wage theft class action against the Hanlees Auto Group for Labor Code violations.
 Allegations against the car dealership group consist of failing to provide proper meal and rest breaks, failing to pay premium wages for missed meal and rest breaks, requiring employees to work off the clock, and instructing administrators to alter time records of employees.
 Potentially affected employees include auto mechanics and technicians, clerical workers such as receptionists and customer service representatives, service writers, and salespeople.
 For more information on the investigation, or if you or someone you know has potentially experienced these violations, please contact us.

 Firm partners Randy Erlewine and Nick Carlin represent firm client on behalf of employees of car-sharing service Uber Technologies.
 The firm filed a lawsuit which alleges that Uber promised employees – many highly sought-after software engineers and other technology workers – the most valuable type of stock options (commonly referred to as “Incentive Stock Options”) as part of their employment contracts, but after these employees joined the company, Uber granted far less valuable options (commonly referred to as “Non-Qualified Stock Options”).
 The firm’s client also alleges that Uber acted to prevent employees from exercising their options at the promised times and misrepresented the terms of the options.
 For more information, read news about the complaint and contact us.